 The 3 bar play is a common chart pattern characterized by three (or four) consecutive candlesticks that may appear in a downtrend, uptrend, or neutral market.

 One of the key advantages of the 3-bar play pattern is that it’s easy to identify and use this pattern.
-After all, like the three black crows and the downside and upside three method price patterns – it is a three candle pattern that may appear in any market scenario and can provide either bullish or bearish signals.
+After all, like the three black crows and the downside and upside three method price patterns – it is a three-candle pattern that may appear in any market scenario and can provide either bullish or bearish signals.

 With that in mind, let’s see an example of the three-bar play pattern on a price chart:

-As you can see in the USD/JPY 5-minutes chart above, the 3 bar play pattern appears at the end of a downtrend.
+As you can see in the USD/JPY 5-minute chart above, the 3 bar play pattern appears at the end of a downtrend.
 The first bar is long and signals that a change in trend might occur.

 The second candle is bearish and forms a Doji candlestick chart pattern, meaning it is a narrow range bar that indicates indecision in the market.